-Recently I retrieved my Elektor SCMS “copybit killer” from storage and a quick Google search brought up this forum post from just under a year ago – someone was looking to build the project and needed a (binary) image of the ROM contents…
+Recently I retrieved my Elektor SCMS “copybit killer” from storage and a quick Google search brought up this forum post from around a year before – someone was looking to build the project and needed a (binary) image of the ROM contents…

 Initially I offered to physically send my ROM to someone with a dedicated reader (probably something from the TL866 family that seems to be popular amongst hobbyists) but then decided that seeing as I had breadboard, wires and plenty of small/embedded microcontrollers & Raspberry Pis lying around I really should have a go at reading the ROM myself!

 Old Pi Model 2B I’d been using as an LCD Clock – LCD removed ready to read ROM!

 How hard could it be?
 Wire up the address & data buses to GPIO, step through all the addresses 0-65535 and record the data to a file.
 Easy.
 (If you ignore level-shifting issues that is 🙂 more about that later… )